Bren129/BusStop.github.io/README.md

 ## How to run:

-- Load the HTML file into a compatible browser and then click "Show Stops Between MIT and Harvard".
-Doing this will activate the real time marker, and show you all stops along the way.
+- Load the HTML file into a compatible browser.
+- Click "Show Stops Between MIT and Harvard".
+- Doing this will activate the real time marker, and show you all stops along the way.